 Japan Rail Pass Value A JR Rail Pass allows you virtually unlimited reserved seat travel on all of the JR Group rail lines, including all Shinkansen (Bullet Trains) except Nozomi and Mizuho trains, the fastest Shinkansen running between Tokyo west to Osaka and Kyushu, respectively, which trains require additional incremental fares for each use for Japan Rail Pass holders.
 Hikari and Sakura Shinkansen run these same routes at no cost to JR Rail Pass holders, but make a few more stops.
 To demonstrate Pass value:

-Individual Shinkansen Ticket Purchase versus 7-day Japan Rail Pass (Ordinary Seats)
+7-day Japan Rail Pass (Ordinary Seats) |

-Tokyo to Sendai, round trip ¥23,220
+Tokyo to Sendai, round trip |

-SEVEN (consecutive) days of unlimited reserved seat travel on JR Lines, anywhere, including Shinkansen (except 'Nozomi' or 'Mizuho,' which require additional fares for each ride=
+SEVEN (consecutive) days of unlimited reserved seat travel on JR Lines, anywhere, including Shinkansen (except 'Nozomi' or 'Mizuho,' which require additional fares for each) ride) =

-Tokyo to Kyoto on 'Hikari," round trip ¥28,100
+Tokyo to Kyoto on 'Hikari," round trip |

-Conclusion: A Japan Rail Pass makes sense to purchase if you plan to travel from Tokyo to even just two destinations (these are each 2-3 hours of travel).
+Conclusion: A Japan Rail Pass makes sense to purchase if you plan to travel from Tokyo to even just two destinations (these are each 1.5-2.5 hours of travel).

 Regional JR Passes If your travel will be restricted to only one region, consider buying a regional JR pass.
 For example, JR in Tōkyō area and northeast to Tōhoku all falls within the JR East region.
 JR East Passes (Tōhoku) are 5-day consecutive-use passes available for ¥30,000, and are bought online on this JR East Pass webpage, where once purchased, advance seat reservations may also be made for only JR East trains.
 It might also make sense to buy a JR East pass for the first part of your travels (Tōkyō, Tōhoku), and an all-Japan JR Rail Pass for travel elsewhere that follows.
 Please note that JREast does not offer Green car passes.

 What about a Green Car Pass?
-Consider choosing a "green car" (comfort class) pass over the ordinary JR Rail Pass.
+Consider choosing a pass for "green car" (comfort class) over the ordinary JR Rail Pass.
 For a 40% incremental cost, you then can travel in the green car available on all but local trains.
 Green cars are generally more quiet, have wider seats, and may be easier to reserve than ordinary seats.
 Around Tokyo, many commuter trains have green cars as well.

-Shinkansen Ordinary Seat Configuration (2x3) Shinkansen Green Car Seat Configuration (2x2)
+Shinkansen Green Car Seat Configuration (2x2) |

 Prices for Japan Rail Passes